7 Odd Tools That are Invaluable for Some Trades

 Upgrade to the X Tweels is expensive, but one set will last as long as three sets of pneumatics (not to mention all the money you’ll save on chiropractic visits).
 Right now X Tweels available only for the commercial mowers, but this technology will be rapidly expanding.

 Flexible gear ties work great for securing tools for travel, but they come in handy for all sorts of other stuff, like holding a flashlight aimer for instance.
 The one pictured is made by Nite Ize and is available online as well as in many hardware stores and home centers.
+Plus: Do you ever use your tape measure as a note pad?
+You should!
+Here's how.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.